 The latest on protests against COVID-19 measures in Ottawa and beyond

-The latest developments on ongoing protests against COVID-19 restrictions and Prime Minister Justin Trudeau’s government, in Ottawa and various locations across Canada, on Thursday, Feb.
-17, 2022.
-All times eastern:
+The latest developments on ongoing protests against COVID-19 restrictions and Prime Minister Justin Trudeau’s government, both in Ottawa and various cities across Canada.
+All times Eastern:

 The Canadian Pressinsauga's Editorial Standards and Policies advertising